safe-lanes/technical_module_test/replit.md

 - July 09, 2025. **PRODUCTION DEPLOYMENT**: Complete PostgreSQL database integration with real data persistence, automatic seeding, all API endpoints functional, crew members and appraisals loading from database with full CRUD operations
 - July 09, 2025. **MYSQL MIGRATION**: Successfully converted from PostgreSQL to MySQL for Angular 19/NestJS stack compatibility, maintained all functionality including data persistence, API endpoints, CRUD operations, automatic seeding, and micro frontend capabilities
 - July 09, 2025. **ENHANCED COMMENT FUNCTIONALITY**: Improved comment system with click-to-edit behavior - comments display as uneditable text when not in edit mode, clicking comment text enables editing with textarea, only delete button remains on right side, comments auto-save when focus is lost
+- July 09, 2025. **COMPLETE CONFIRMATION DIALOGS**: Added confirmation dialogs ("Do you want to delete?
+Yes/No") to all delete functions across the entire application - training records, targets, training needs, competence/behavioral assessments, recommendations, office reviews, training followups, all comment deletions, and all FormEditor configuration options - prevents accidental deletions throughout the system
 ```

 ## User Preferences